bbbradsmith/hatariB/README.md

 * Add the rest of the keyboard keys to the button mapping config.
 * Add reset to button mappings.
 * Option to automatically cold-reset after crash with a timer.
+* Test unicode filenames.
+Does Libretro expect/convert to UTF-8?

 Optional tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze with my real ST?
 * See if I can set up a Mingw32 build.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?

 ## History